 This is, perhaps, particularly true of “Space Oddity,” which self-consciously marks out a form of soundbox, a musicological concept that visualises music as a four-dimensional model and attempts, Ruth Dockwray and Allan F. Moore explain, to map the “locations of sound sources in recordings” (182).
-It offers a way of “conceptualizing the textural space that a recording inhabits, by enabling us to literally hear recordings taking space” (Moore 30), and creates a visualization that allows the analyst to ask where particular sounds appear to be coming from (Figure 1).
+It offers a way of “conceptualizing the textural space that a recording inhabits, by enabling us to literally hear recordings taking space” (Moore 30) and creates a visualization that allows the analyst to ask where particular sounds appear to be coming from (Figure 1).
 The soundbox is envisaged as a contained space, but there are two key ways of enlarging it: reverberation and echo (Moore 46).
 Peter Doyle has written extensively about the generic differences between these two effects but, to summarise drastically, he defines reverberation as something that seems to continue a sound, whilst an echo repeats it.
 John Hollander offers a nuance to this definition in his study of figurative echoes in poetry after Milton, when he notes that the distinction is partly temporal: echoes reach the ear approximately one-fifteenth of a second after reverberations thanks to the fact that an echo must travel to and from a reflective surface (1).
 Before sound recording technologies were developed in the mid-nineteenth century, echoes—“and,” Hollander writes, “perhaps parrots”—were the only real means of perpetuating sound (1–2).

 Figure 1: Example soundbox: The Kinks, “Lola.”
 Reproduced from Dockwray and Moore (2010), 193.

 Doyle thinks that the echo is especially tricky to interpret, because it leads us “further into the area of connotation.”
 In “teasing . . . meanings out,” he thinks, “we run the risk of overinterpreting, or of misreading” (14).
 In this reading, the echo might be a key part of a song’s transition into a text.
 By the 1960s, echoes—and their counterpart, reverberation—were a standard element of pop music.
-Doyle shows how music from this period—building on the rockabilly, rock n roll and jazz traditions of the 1940s and 50s, under the influence of which Bowie grew up—took advantage of stereo recording, and the possibilities for echo and reverb it afforded, to make spatiality “a new component in the musical totality” (5).
+Doyle shows how music from this period—building on the rockabilly, rock n roll, and jazz traditions of the 1940s and 50s, under the influence of which Bowie grew up—took advantage of stereo recording, and the possibilities for echo and reverb it afforded, to make spatiality “a new component in the musical totality” (5).
 The studio space in which these effects were created was particularly suggestive (Doyle 6); it is, perhaps, the ultimate symbol from this era of the creative possibilities afforded by enclosure.
-Phil Spector’s ‘Wall of Sound’—a mode of production that foregrounded the interplay between an exaggerated musical texture and the close confinement of the studio—is perhaps the best-known use of this new space (Moorefield 11–12).
+Phil Spector’s “Wall of Sound”—a mode of production that foregrounded the interplay between an exaggerated musical texture and the close confinement of the studio—is perhaps the best-known use of this new space (Moorefield 11–2).
 For Doyle, as for Oliver Read and Walter Welch, this new sense of sonic spatiality was fundamentally Romantic; it was, they think, Romanticism which brought “the listener into the studio or auditorium” (377).
 The echo became an important element in communicating a Romantic “world-creating demiurge” (Doyle 58).
 As a phenomenon entirely dependent on containment, the echo was particularly suggestive of a “sublime dreamed world” conjured by the artist (Doyle 5).